ablab/spades/docs/standalone.md

 `-tmpdir <dir_name>  `
     scratch directory to use

-While `spades-mapper` is a solution for those who work on hybridSPAdes assembly and want to get exactly its intermediate results, [SPAligner](#sec4.5.2) is an end-product application for sequence-to-graph alignment with tunable parameters and output types.
+While `spades-mapper` is a solution for those who work on hybridSPAdes assembly and want to get exactly its intermediate results, [SPAligner](standalone.md#spaligner) is an end-product application for sequence-to-graph alignment with tunable parameters and output types.

-<a name="sec4.5.2"></a>
 ### SPAligner
 A tool for fast and accurate alignment of nucleotide sequences to assembly graphs.
 It takes file with sequences (in fasta/fastq format) and assembly in GFA format and outputs long read to graph alignment in various formats (such as tsv, fasta and [GPA](https://github.com/ocxtal/gpa "GPA-format spec")).